jbloomlab/ZIKV_DMS_with_EvansLab/README.md

   - [./results/logoplots](results/logoplots) contains logo plots visualizing the amino-acid preferences, differential selection, and excess fraction surviving.

+  - [./results/figures](results/figures) contains plots that we anticipate being figures in the paper.

 ## Input data
 The input data are in the [./data/](data) subdirectory.
 These data consist of: